ccbogel/QualCoder/README.md

 ## INSTALLATION

 ### Prerequisites
-You will need to have a python3.7 or newer version installed.
 Optional: VLC for audio/video coding. ffmpeg installed for speech to text and waveform image see:  https://phoenixnap.com/kb/ffmpeg-windows.

-VLC is required, for QualCoder releases 3.1 and lower.
+For installing from source you will need to have python 3.7 or a newer version installed.

 ### Windows